WHITE PAPER ON ENERGY, MINING, AND ENVIRONMENT

 2.1 Hydroelectric Power

 Hydroelectricity provides the Republic’s strategic energy independence.
-The Churchill Falls, Gull Island, and Lower Churchill complexes together generate 9.8 GW, making Newfoundland the largest per-capita hydro producer in the North Atlantic.
+The Churchill Falls, Gull Island, and Lower Churchill complexes together generate 9.8 GW, making Newfoundland one of the largest per-capita hydro producers in the North Atlantic.

 Key features: